tedmdelacruz/hashtag-sentiment-analyzer/README.md

 ## Stack

-- AWS Lambda for the serverless provider
+- AWS Lambda for the serverless computing provider
 - AWS Comprehend for retrieving the sentiment analysis
-- [Serverless Framework](https://serverless.com) for developing and deploying the serverless application AWS Lambda
+- [Serverless Framework](https://serverless.com) for developing and deploying the serverless application on AWS Lambda

 ## Setup